 At 10 cents per word, 5,000 words of content each day is $500 in earnings.
-This would be $125,000 at five days a week with two weeks vacation each year.
-This is completely possible, and sustainable, for those that learn how to master the art of online writing and freelancing!
+This would be $125,000 at five days a week with two weeks of vacation each year.
+This is completely possible and sustainable for those that learn how to master the art of online writing and freelancing!

 Now let’s get started teaching you how to make more …

 How to Find High-Paying Writing Jobs Online

 So when you look for an answer to this in Google, you will find a mixed bag of answers.